Lamboserker/Forderungsaufsteller/README.md

 ## Features

-- **User Registration and Login**: Users can register and login using a username and a password.
+- **User Registration and Login**: Users can register and login using a username and password.
 - **Claims Management**: Users can add new claims or update existing ones.
 - **Email Generation**: Users can generate an email draft for a payment plan.

 ## Technologies Used